timvandam/sqt/doc/Lecture 1 - Introduction to Software Testing.md

 A common occurrence while working on a project with others is *refactoring*.
 The importance of implementing automated tests is shown when refactoring.
 After refactoring some code you will have to re-test your newly refactored code.
 Implementing automated tests will prevent you from having to do the same manual tests multiple times.
-This not only saves resources but also reduces the chance of you mistakenly marking something as working when it actually doesn't.
+This not only saves resources but also reduces the chance of you mistakenly marking something as functional when it actually isn't.

 Advantages of automated testing includes:
 - Automated test suites are less prone to obvious mistakes.